jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_ds_databasemaintenanceschedule.md

 It is highly recommended that regular maintenance is performed to maintain efficient data retrieval.
 Scheduling automatic maintenance is just one step in the recommended maintenance plan.
 For more information, see Maintenance plan for Spotlight Statistics Repository and Playback Database.

-## Open this screen from the Spotlight Client
+## Configure the database maintenance schedule from the Spotlight Client

 1. Click **Configure \| Diagnostic server**.
 2. Select **Configure the database maintenance schedule**.